 The academic year at the Newman Institute is divided into two terms; the first begins in mid-August and ends in mid-January, and the second begins in late January and continues until mid-June.

-Useful dates for Erasmus+ students, spring semester 2017:
+Useful dates for Erasmus+ students, autumn semester 2017:

 Most non-EU/EEA citizens who wish to participate in our Erasmus+ programme require to apply for a residence permit for studies through the Swedish embassy in their home country.
 Ordinary Schengen visas are not valid for this purpose.
 The residence permit for Erasmus+ students is free of charge.
 Due to long waiting times of up to several months, please apply for the residence permit without delay.
 Before applying, you will need to compile some documentation from the Newman Institute.